 The main features of this awesome technology are to discover nodes and form the overall network.
 Other than then it also encrypts handshakes and transports between two users.

 It also is used to frame different protocols and controls the overall flow of data on the network.
-RLPx is used for preferring certain peers for decision making and other purposed.
+RLPx is used for preferring certain peers for decision-making and other purposes.

 With the integration of RLPx peers can now seamlessly connect with the new web 3 tier architecture without a problem.